frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-frontity-project.md

 {% hint style="info" %}
 Apart from defining the configuration of our project almost all of our time will be spent working in the `packages` directory.

 The `node_modules` directory is where all our dependencies are stored.
 You won't need to modify or open any of the files inside this directory.
-The `build` folder is where the final deployment build of our project will live.
+The `build` directory is where the final deployment build of our project will live.

 Other files such as `package.json` and `package-lock.json` are project configuration files and you shouldn't have any need to touch them either.
 {% endhint %}